-There are approximately 1.5 billion indigenous peoples and local communities in the world and their customary lands encompass 65% of the world's land area, and 80% of the global biodiversity.
+Customary lands of indigenous peoples and local communities encompass 65% of the world's land area, and 80% of the global biodiversity

 Protecting forests is a deadly risk for indigenous peoples and local communities

 Supporting and advancing the exercise of self-determination by indigenous and forest peoples by strengthening community governance, mobilisation and representation, and the creation and use of political spaces where indigenous and forest peoples' voices can be heard.